kazi-rahima-ahmed/kazi-rahima-ahmed/README.md

 ### 👋 About Me

-I'm Kazi Rahima Ahmed, a final-year Information & Communication Engineering student with a strong interest in Artificial Intelligence and intelligent systems.
-I'm on a path to becoming an AI engineer by learning the core tools, building practical projects, and exploring how AI can solve real-world problems.
+I'm Kazi Rahima Ahmed, a passionate tech enthusiast and final-year Information & Communication Engineering student at DIU.
+I specialize in building AI-powered systems, automation projects, and IoT-based solutions that solve real-world problems.
 I'm dedicated to building innovative solutions that address real-world challenges, as demonstrated by my award-winning projects in smart irrigation, NLP-powered chatbots, and classroom automation.
 Currently, I'm actively seeking R&D or Software Engineering roles at cutting-edge tech firms where I can apply my skills and contribute to impactful AI advancements.

+I also enjoy technical writing, creative digital content, and participating in research-based innovation.

 ### 🎯 Current Focus